20031907-DBS/Project_News_WebApp/README.md

 # Project_News_WebApp

+The application follows a standard client-server architecture:

+Backend: A Node.js server built with the Express framework.
+It handles API requests, business logic, user authentication, interaction with the MongoDB database (via Mongoose), and fetching news articles from the external NewsAPI.org service.

+Frontend: A single-page application (SPA) structure implemented using vanilla JavaScript, HTML, and CSS.
+The frontend interacts with the backend via RESTful API calls (fetch) to retrieve data and trigger actions.

+Database: MongoDB is used as the database.
+It stores user credentials and cached news articles.

+External API: NewsAPI.org is used to fetch current news headlines.

+Directories:

+1 ├── .gitignore             # Specifies intentionally untracked files (node_modules, .env)
+2 ├── README.md              # Project description, goals, and context
+3 ├── admin.js               # Frontend logic JS
+4 ├── app.js                 # Frontend JS for initial application setup and home view
+5 ├── article.js             # Backend Mongoose schema definition for Articles
+6 ├── auth.js                # Frontend JS for Login/Signup UI and logic
+7 ├── dashboard.js           # Frontend JS for User Dashboard UI and logic
+8 ├── index.css              # CSS styles for the application
+9 ├── index.html             # Main HTML file (entry point for the frontend)
+10|── package-lock.json      # Records exact versions of dependencies
+11├── package.json           # Project metadata and dependencies
+12├── server.js              # Backend server setup, API endpoints, and logic 15├── ui.js                  # Frontend utility function for rendering HTML content 16└── user.js                # Backend Mongoose schema definition for Users

+Setup and Configuration

+Node.js and npm installed.
+MongoDB server running or access to a MongoDB Atlas instance.
+An API key from NewsAPI.org.

+Installation:
+1. Clone the repository.
+2. Navigate to the project directory in your terminal.
+3. Install dependencies: npm install

+Configuration:
+1.Create a .env file in the root of the project directory.
+2.Add the following environment variables to the .env file:

+dotenv:
+MONGODB_URI=your_mongodb_connection_string
+NEWSAPI_KEY=your_newsapi_org_api_key

+Note: Replace your_mongodb_connection_string with your actual MongoDB connection string.
+Replace your_newsapi_org_api_key with your key from NewsAPI.org.

+Running the Application:

+Start the server:

+node server.js

+Open your web browser and navigate to http://localhost:5000

+###Resources:

+AI referred for pagination logic as it is free API it quickly within 3 fetch finishes the quota so in order to control and manage so i can use it for maximum time

 1. Recently, Trust over news agencies has seen a drop due to n number of reasons.
 2. This has resulted in losing faith over these agencies that were supposed to inform and educate civilians and hence the revenue drop
 3. Current gap is widening slowly and with new upcoming generation it will increase even more i think as more people are switching to social media platform for their news sources